Sandhiya-thecoder/CodSoft--AI-Face-Detection-and-Recognition/README.md

 ## ⚙️ Working Mechanism

-Here’s how the system works step by step:

-1️⃣ **Face Detection**
-   The program activates your webcam and uses the **Haar Cascade Classifier** to detect faces in the live video feed.
-Detected faces are highlighted using rectangular bounding boxes.
+-The system activates your webcam and uses the **Haar Cascade Classifier** to detect faces in the live video feed.

-2️⃣ **Training Mode**
+Detected faces are highlighted with rectangular bounding boxes for better visibility.

-   When you press **‘t’**, the system begins capturing multiple samples of your face and stores them as image datasets.
-These serve as training data for the recognition model.
+-When you press **‘t’**, the system captures multiple samples of your face and saves them as image datasets in a specific file.

-3️⃣ **Model Training**
+These images serve as the training data for the recognition model.

-   Once enough samples are collected, the system trains a **Local Binary Patterns Histogram (LBPH)** model.
+-Next, the system trains a **Local Binary Patterns Histogram (LBPH)** model.
-   LBPH works by encoding facial textures into binary patterns and computing histograms that represent unique facial features.
+LBPH works by encoding local facial textures into binary patterns and computing histograms that represent the unique features of each face.

-4️⃣ **Recognition Mode**
-   After training, the webcam reopens for recognition.
+-Once the training is complete, the webcam reopens for **recognition mode**.
-   When you press **‘q’**, the system begins comparing the **current live face** with the **trained model** (`trainer.yml`).
+By pressing **‘q’**, the system starts comparing the **live face** with the **trained model** (`trainer.yml`).
 If a match is found, it displays **“Recognized”**; otherwise, it shows **“Different face.”**

+Finally, pressing **‘s’** will terminate the program safely and close all running windows.

 5️⃣ **Output Display**
    Recognition results are displayed live on the screen, providing instant visual feedback.